-Enter the name of a variable and optionally a selection criterion.
-If you have previously entered this variable and selection criterion in the box for summary statistics, then this new variable will be selectable in the Variable list (click the button).
+Enter the name of a variable and optionally a filter.
+If you have previously entered this variable and filter in the box for summary statistics, then this new variable will be selectable in the Variable list (click the button).

 After you click OK the program collects the data, performs some initial calculations, and displays the following dialog box: